User Manual

 • On Location Click: Triggered when the user clicks on a location on the map.

-• On Map Load: Fires when the map is loaded.
+• On Map Load: Runs when the map loads.

-• On Zoom Change: Fires when the user zooms in or out.
+• On Zoom Change: Activates when the user zooms in or out.

 The Maps element dynamically displays information from different data sources on the map.
-This allows your app to provide location-based services in a more user-friendly and interactive way.
+This allows your application to offer location-based services in a more user-friendly and interactive way.

 Element Settings and Customization